-Complete and pass a Senior Culminating Project.
+Complete and pass a Senior Culminating Project, which the student shall present to the SBDM.
+(This requirement shall be waived for students that are college and career ready.)

 Follow the promotions policy in regards to grade-level assignments.

 Meet all graduation requirements to participate in graduation exercises and graduation night.